Captaincies of Brazil: Establishment as colonies

 Following the successful expedition of Martim Afonso de Sousa in 1530, in order to exploit the trade in brazilwood discovered on the Atlantic coast, as well as explore rumors of vast riches in silver and gold in the interior, the Portuguese Crown determined to establish permanent colonies in their claim on the new continent.
 The Portuguese realized that they had no human or financial resources to invest in a large and distant colony, and decided to enlist private entrepreneurs, called donatários.
 Each would become owner and administrator of a capitania or captaincy, a land grant.
 This system had previously been successful in settling of the Portuguese colonies, first in Madeira, the Azores and various islands mostly along the coast of Africa.

 The first captaincies were drawn in strips parallel to the equator, commencing at the Atlantic coast and terminating in the west at the Tordesillas Line (where Spanish territory began).
-They were established by King John III of Portugal in 1534.
+They were established by King John III of Portugal, starting with Pernambuco by the royal "Golden Letter" (Carto Dourado) on 24 September 1534.

 Within a system of royal patronage and nepotism, five of the captaincies were given to two cousins of finance minister António de Ataíde: Martim Afonso de Sousa and his brother Pero Lopes.
 An additional captaincy was issued to Pero de Gois, captain of Afonso's 1530 expedition.
 The remaining captaincies were granted to a trusted mixture of military men (more precisely called conquistadores) and court bureaucrats.

 Each captaincy was to be of fifty leagues "height" (measured north-south), but in practice, boundaries were marked by pairs of rivers, a plethora of which emptied into the Atlantic Ocean on the northeastern coast of the continent.
 So actual heights varied, as shown in the map at right.
 Initially fifteen, they were granted to twelve donees.
 They were the following (north to south):

 All but four captaincies failed, due to inadequate resources of the donees and lack of support from the Crown.
 Four donees failed to take possession of their lands, and four more quickly succumbed to Indians.
 Only four captaincies survived past 1549: São Vicente, Pernambuco, Ilhéus and Porto Seguro.